Saasufy/saasufy-components/README.md

 ### collection-deleter

-A component which can be placed anywhere inside a `collection-browser` component to delete a specific item from a collection as a result of a user action (e.g. on click).
+A component which can be placed anywhere inside a `collection-viewer` component to delete a specific item from a collection as a result of a user action (e.g. on click).
-It supports either immediate deletion or deletion upon confirmation; in the latter case, the parent `collection-browser` must have a `confirm-modal` component slotted into its `modal` slot.
+It supports either immediate deletion or deletion upon confirmation; in the latter case, the parent `collection-viewer` must have a `confirm-modal` component slotted into its `modal` slot.

 **Import**